fwsGonzo/bigassm/README.md

 	- Calculate the difference between the current position and the given label and output a 32-bit constant.
 - .string "String here!"
 	- Insert a zero-terminated string.
+- .strlen "String here!"
+	- Insert length of string as 32-bit constant.
+Useful with macro definition.
+- .ascii "String here!"
+	- Insert a string with no termination.
+Useful for for LUTs.

 Complete [list of available directives](src/directive.cpp).